humanmade/altis-documentation/other-docs/guides/migrating-from-wordpress.md

 Now you have your composer project up and running, it’s time to add HM Platform to the project.
 Do so by running `composer require humanmade/platform`.

 Once HM Platform has been installed, you should see the `wordpress` directory back in the project root, a new `wp-config.php` and `index.php`.
-You should now also see these 3 paths added to your `.gitignore`.
+Add these 3 files to your project's `.gitignore` file, as they should not be committed to version control.
+If your project had no `.gitignore` file, one will have been created for you.

 ## Restore site configuration